 NOTE: Be sure to be very specific when filling in the description of work required.
 For example:

 Is the glass broken?
 Is the glass cracked?
 Is there glass on the floor?

 Is the frame damaged?

-We have made every effort to make these Instructions as user-friendly as possible, but if you need assistance, please contact Tom Aliberti, Facilities Service Coordinator, at 597-5036.
+We have made every effort to make these instructions as user-friendly as possible, but if you need assistance, please contact the Kim Racine, Service Desk, at 597-2486.

-Periodically, the college invests in unit improvements.
-When possible, this work occurs when the unit is vacant but on rare occasions it takes place while a unit is occupied.
+Periodically, the College invests in unit improvements.
+When possible, this work occurs when the unit is vacant, but on rare occasions it takes place while a unit is occupied.
 In those cases, Facilities will provide a high level of communication with the resident regarding the scope and schedule for the work and a minimum 48 hours notice for permission to enter the space.
-In some cases, residents may be required to temporary relocate due to the nature of the work.
+In some cases, residents may be required to temporarily relocate due to the nature of the work.
 If so, the Real Estate Office will work with the resident to find temporary housing to minimize the disruption.

 V. Housing Inventory and Location Map